 Initial Samples Released January 31, 2013

 The template upon which all of the samples are based derived from research and was designed and refined by Colorado educators to highlight what students should understand, know and be able to do at the end of a given unit or plan of study (detailed description of the curriculum template components).
-There are some unique aspects to the reading, writing, and communicating samples at particular grade levels, which are documented in the bullet points below.
+There are some unique aspects to the STEM samples at particular grade levels, which are documented in the bullet points below.

 Together, these samples are intended to support districts’ transition to the CAS and the development of standards-based instructional practices.
 Please click here to share your thoughts regarding these support resources.

 |The STEM Samples are based on the Colorado Academic Standards (CAS) whose creation and adoption were legislated by SB 08-212 (CAP4K).
 The STEM samples’ integration of mathematics and science content standards, alongside history, reading, writing, and communicating standards, reflect their CAS origins.
 And while the CAS do not currently include technology and engineering, the Career and Technical Education (CTE) content standards (which do include technology and engineering standards) are applicable and relevant for the creation of future STEM samples.
 To achieve this inclusion, we are convening leaders from all four areas of STEM to produce the next round of STEM samples (one integrated sample at each grade level) which will be available on this website this summer.|

 Update February 15, 2013.
 In the original posting of the STEM samples, the completion of the sentence structure for the knowledge statements was somewhat confusing.
 To clarify this section, we have streamlined the knowledge statement to make the samples more accessible and user-friendly.

 To learn more about the STEM curriculum samples watch this presentation:

 Science, Technology, Engineering, and Mathematics (STEM)

 - STEM attributes in the middle column of the first page.
 This section highlights the attributes and characteristics that give meaning to STEM experiences.